E-invoicing compliance and regulatory updates - Slovenia

 B2G e-invoices must comply with the European e-Invoicing standard EN 16931, the national e-Slog 2.0 format, or Peppol BIS 3.0.

-Under the draft B2B law, accepted e-invoice formats will be e-SLOG national standard, EN 16931 EU standard and other internationally recognized formats agreed upon by the parties.
+With the upcoming e-invoicing mandate in 2028, accepted e-invoice formats will include the e-SLOG national standard, the EN 16931 EU standard, and other internationally recognized formats agreed upon by the parties.

 Archiving in Slovenia